 When do we need to begin immunizations? - I’d recommend you begin them as soon as you are certain you are going on the trip.
 Contact our local health department for the requirements.

-5. Where do I send payment? - Please follow the link below to make your payment.
+Where do I send my $500 deposit? - Please follow the link below to register and make your payment.
 We need this payment 60 days prior to the trip, however if you need more time please let us know.

 Hike Itinerary Lemosho Route 7 Days

 DAY 1 Forest Camp to Shira Camp 1.
 We continue on the trail leading out of the forest and into a savannah of tall grasses, heather, and volcanic rock draped with lichen beards.
 As we ascend through the lush rolling hills and cross several streams, we reach the Shira Ridge before dropping gently down to Shira 1 camp.
 The view of Kibo from across the plateau is amazing.

 DAY 2 Shira Camp 1 to Shira 2 to Moir Hut.
 We explore the Shira plateau for a full day.
 It is a gentle walk east toward Kibo's glaciered peak, across the plateau which leads to Shira 2 camp on moorland meadows by a stream.
 Then we continue to Moir Hut, a little used site on the base of Lent Hills.
 A variety of walks are available on Lent Hills making this an excellent acclimatization opportunity.
 Shira is one of the highest plateaus on earth.